-When an employee with regular or probationary status is called for jury duty or subpoenaed as a witness by proper authority for cases in which the employee is not a party, the employee shall be granted a leave of absence with pay.
+When an employee with regular or probationary status is called for jury duty or subpoenaed as a witness by proper authority for cases in which the employee is not a party, the employee shall be granted a leave of absence with pay for the time the employee is unable to work their regularly scheduled hours.

 All jury duty and witness fees, other than mileage reimbursement, shall be surrendered to Clackamas County.
 Employees who are excused from jury service or court appearance before the end of their work day shall immediately report their availability for assignment to their supervisor.
 Employees scheduled to work on shifts other than day shift shall be considered on day shift for the duration of jury duty.